HOLISTIC PRACTICE STAGE GUIDE

 The exceptional hire.

 Knows the practice, represents it well, handles admin with minimal oversight.
 Also expensive.
-A good office manager commands a real salary, and on slower months the math can be uncomfortable: the person managing the front desk may be taking home more than the practitioner who owns the practice.
+A good office manager commands a real salary, and on slower months the math can be uncomfortable: the person managing the front desk may be taking home more than you are.
 The better they are, the more the practice depends on them, and the more disruptive it is when they eventually leave.

 The adequate or struggling hire.